saidaHF/saidaHF/README.md

 ---

- - 🤓 Currently, I am working like Python Developer in MADISON MK and, furthermore, I am teacher of Python and Android (Kotlin) for advanced Vocational Training: "DAM" and "ASIX" courses.
+ - 🤓 Currently, I am working like Python Developer in MADISON MK and, furthermore, I am teacher of Python and Android (Kotlin) for Advanced Vocational Training: "DAM" and "ASIX" courses.
  -  ⚛ I was in internship for a year at [**ALBA Synchrotron**](https://www.cells.es/es/) and I did [**this project**](https://github.com/saidaHF/EPSUserGUI)
  -  🕹 I was working in an event: [**Womxn Develop to Ubisoft**](https://www.youtube.com/watch?v=l4qxms2-55o&ab_channel=UbisoftParis), creating my own video game: [**Atomic Hunter** ](https://github.com/saidaHF/Atomic-Hunter.git), and I was a finalist